Useful facts on COPD (kols)

 Chronic obstructive pulmonary disease (COPD)

-Estimates indicate that around 370 000 persons in Norway suffer from COPD.
-Of these, it is assumed that as many as 280 000 do not know that they are sick.
+Estimates indicate that around 150 000 persons in Norway suffer from COPD.
+It is assumed that many do not know that they are sick.
 COPD is the fastest developing disease in the world, and before 2020, COPD will be the third biggest cause of death internationally.

 What is COPD?